fedeghe/cver/README.md

 ### Limits & no limits
 All translations in the end come from goo9l€, and it does not like bursts of incoming requests from the same IP.
-So in case in the `out` folder you dont see the pdfs flowing out then do what you can to change your IP in case you do not see the translation flowing in correctly.
+So in case in the `out` folder you dont see the pdfs flowing out then do what you can to change your IP.

 ---